thinkful-ei-macaw/quiz-app-yousef-muhiddin/README.md

 # quiz-app-yousef-muhiddin

-This move quiz app has been written by Yousef and Muhiddin.
+This movie quiz app has been written by Yousef and Muhiddin.
 The app includes 5 multiple choice questions about quotes taken from movies and it is fun!
 We chose movie topic because i and my pair like this topic and